 - Sharpness tool

 Lightroom mobile app is a very different animal.
 This is the full-featured Lightroom CC that runs inside your tablet.
 In terms of photo improvement, it has almost all features desktop Lightroom CC has.
-It has all sort of tools to correct light and colors, and it can develop RAW files.
+It has all sorts of tools to correct light and colors, and it can develop RAW files.
 With Lightroom mobile, you have access to all your presets and profiles from Cloud.
-It gives you PC-less workflow to post-process photos without even touching a PC.
+It gives you a PC-less workflow to post-process photos without even touching a PC.
 Other tools are available also – retouch tools, including healing brushes, selective adjustment tools to create sophisticated effects, and the full range of geometry correction tools as well.
 This is the right solution for a mobile photographer and gives the real way to post-process photos and share the work in limited conditions without a bulky PC in your backpack.

 Why Phototheca is better than Lightroom and Mylio